EdwardSchaefer/Neighborhood-Map/README.md

 		*Removed zipcode information from markers
 		*Switched Socrata API endpoint to a new set of data for the same murals and adjusted lat/long assignment from JSON object

+	6/4/2017:
+		*Added imageURLs to data models retrieved from recently added data set and added code to display them in the infoWindow